 The platform made it much easier for foreign brands to enter the Chinese market.
 Before Tmall Global was established, it was extremely expensive and time-consuming to start selling on the Chinese market.
 You had to register a local company, open a bank account in China, and send products to the local warehouse.
 In the case of start-ups and small businesses, such requirements were not achievable.
 By founding Tmall Global, Alibaba opened the Chinese market to Western brands.

 When deciding to sell on the Tmall platform, you should remember to register your trademark.
 This is necessary to avoid the problems associated with its squatting by Chinese companies, which can then stop the shipment of goods or even their sale to China.
-If you want to register a trademark in China, please contact us.
-We help in registering trademarks as a comprehensive service.

 To be well prepared for selling to China, you need to have a proper product.
 The most important thing is to adapt it to the specifics of the Chinese market.
 First of all, take care of its Chinese name.
 You should start working with someone who knows the Chinese language and culture so that the new name is not a faux pas.
 In addition, the packaging of goods is essential.
 It has to attract the attention of Chinese consumers.
 To be successful in selling on Chinese e-commerce, it is also worthwhile to get acquainted with the most popular products on the Tmall platform.
 These are: